jakesgordon/javascript-racer/README.md

  * multiple stages, different maps
  * a lap map, with current position indicator
  * road splits and joins
- * day/night cycle
+ * cars coming in opposite direction
  * weather effects
  * tunnels, bridges, clouds, walls, buildings
  * city, desert, ocean
  * add city of seattle and space needle to background
  * 'bad guys' - add some competetor drivers to race against as well as the 'traffic'
- * different game modes - fastest lap, 1-on-1 racing, collect coins ? shoot bad guys ?
+ * different game modes - 1-on-1 racing, collect coins ? shoot bad guys ?
+ * a nice retro intro (using [codeff](https://github.com/andrienko/codeff)?)
  * a whole lot of gameplay tuning
  * ...
  * ...